 The amount of time an IID device must be in place varies by state.
 Alaska imposes an installation period of at least 12 months for a second DUI conviction.
 Being convicted of two DUIs within five years in Hawaii subjects an individual to two years with an IID installed in the vehicle.
 An individual convicted of a second DUI in Connecticut within ten years of the first is required to drive with an IID for three years.

 IID installation takes place after the driver license has been suspended or revoked for months or even years.
 At this point, many individuals just want to get back on the roads with no restrictions.
-Drivers who believe they were unjustly charged with a second DUI should use DUIRights.com to find a lawyer who can help them avoid convictions that require IID installation.
+Drivers who believe they were unjustly charged with a recent second DUI should use a top local lawyer who specializes in winning repeat DUI offense cases and can help them avoid convictions that require ignition interlock installation.